Why Do People Bully: Guide For Parents

 - Make sure the child knows what’s unacceptable

 - Take bullying seriously

 - Uncover the reasons a child is bullying

 - Model respectful behavior

 Schoolyard bullying in today’s generation still exists, but more and more often harmful activity occurs online.
 Cyberbullying is quicker, easier, and can occur around the clock and from any location.
 In a previous blog post, we discussed just how different cyberbullying is from the bullying you may remember as a child.

 Bark’s award-winning service can help monitor your child’s online activity for signs of cyberbullying, including communications in texts, emails, YouTube, and 24 different social media platforms.
 Often parents don’t know of an issue until they receive their first Bark alert.
 The sooner you know, the sooner you can start having those hard conversations.

-Remember: bullying is just a behavior — it’s not an identity.
+In addition to understanding why people bully, it’s important to remember bullying is just a behavior — it’s not an identity.